A Guide To Wired and Wireless Home Networks

 Each type of home network has its specific applications, benefits, and drawbacks.
 Understanding the specific uses of wired and wireless home networks will allow homeowners to make an informed decision about what type of system they want installed in their home.

 Advantages and Disadvantages of Wired Networks

-Hardwired networks allow for highly reliable distribution of AV systems, internet, and home automation in the home.
-They are often used by businesses because they are easy to keep secure and don’t have the same limitations as wireless networks.
-They are also simple to use—just plug a device into the wired outlet and you’re good to go.
-This principle keeps the network safe from hackers as well, since they have to be physically connected to it in order to do anything.
+Hardwired networks allow for highly reliable distribution of AV systems, Internet, and home/building automation.
+Because they’re normally easier to secure, they’re favored by businesses due to the added security and lack the limitations that some wireless solutions face.
+They are also simple to use – just plug a device into the wired outlet and you’re good to go.

-For this reason, wired networks are most often installed while the house is still under construction since the walls haven’t been finished yet.
-When installing after the house is complete, it is usually best done as part of other larger renovations.
+It’s for this reason wired networks are normally installed while the building is under construction.
+When installing on a finished unit, it is usually best done as part of other larger renovations.